handpoint/ecommdoc/docs/credentialsonfile.md

 sidebar_position: 4
 ---

-# Credentials on file & Recurring Transactions
+# Credentials on file

-## Credentials on File
+## Stored Credentials

-You may need to repeat a payment or perform a new payment using payment details previously requested from the Customer and stored by either yourself or the Gateway.
-These payment details could be stored in previous transaction or in the Gateway wallet.
-These repeat payments could be one off payments, scheduled recurring payments, or repeats due to authorisation problems or industry requirements.
-All must be correctly flagged to allow the payment network to process them.

-The stored details, or credentials, are termed Credentials on File (COF) and refer to any payment details (including, but not limited to, an account number or payment token) that the Consumer has authorised you to store to perform future transactions without the need for them to enter their payment details again.
+The stored details, or credentials, are termed Credentials on File (COF) and refer to any payment details (including, but not limited to, an account number or payment token) that the consumer has authorised you to store to perform future transactions. **For Hosted Payment Page integrations, card details can be saved and reused by the cardholder for a future transaction.
+In this case the cardholder won't need to type in his card number or expiry date again but he will always need to type in the CVV of the card.**

 These transactions must always be identified with the reason for storing or using the stored credentials and who initiated the transaction – the Consumer (CIT) or the Merchant (MIT).

-You may store the credentials and send them with the future transaction, or you may store the details in the [Gateway’s Wallet](#gatewayWallet) or by taking advantage of the [payment tokenisation](#paymentTokenisation) feature of the Gateway.
+You may store the details in the [Gateway’s Wallet](#gatewayWallet) or by taking advantage of the [payment tokenisation](#paymentTokenisation) feature of the Gateway.
 Either way you must tell the Gateway of your intentions, it will not assume that just because you have asked, for example, to store credentials in the Wallet that those are legitimate stored credentials and follow all the requirements laid out below.

 If you store credentials on file, then you must:
 - Disclose to consumers how those credentials will be used.
 - Obtain consumers’ consent to store the credentials.
 - Notify consumers when any changes are made to the terms of use.
 - Inform the card issuer via a transaction that payment credentials are now stored on file.
-- Identify transactions with appropriate `rtAgreementType` when using stored credentials. • Perform a PREAUTH, SALE or VERIFY transaction during the initial credential setup.
+- Identify transactions with appropriate `rtAgreementType` when using stored credentials.
+- Perform a PREAUTH, SALE or VERIFY transaction during the initial credential setup.

-Note: Credentials stored to complete a single transaction (or a single purchase) for a Consumer, including multiple authorisations related to that particular transaction or future refunds are not considered stored credentials and can be stored and used without following the above rules.
+Note: Credentials stored to complete a single transaction (or a single purchase) for a consumer, including multiple authorisations related to that particular transaction or future refunds are not considered stored credentials and can be stored and used without following the above rules.

-Note: A new recurring transaction will be a clone of the cross-referenced transaction, including any stored credentials details except for any new data provided in the new transaction.
-If the new transaction provided different payment details, then any stored credentials in the cross-referenced transaction cannot be used.
-The `cloneFields` request field can also be used to control which fields in the cross-referenced transaction are used in the repeat transaction (refer to [Transaction Cloning](annexes#transactionCloning)).

 ### Consumer Initiated Transactions (CIT)